I am a Senior Researcher at IAB and an IZA@LISER research fellow. You can find my CV here.

 Ökonomenstimme (in German): Verändert der technologische Wandel die Monopsonmacht auf dem Arbeitsmarkt?

-Labor Market Frictions and Spillover Effects from Publicly Announced Sectoral Minimum Wages.
-[Current Version]
+Labor Market Frictions and Spillover Effects from Publicly Announced Sectoral Minimum Wages [Current Version] [Online Appendix ]

 Abstract: This paper analyzes the horizontal spillover effects of Germany's first sectoral minimum wage.
 Using a difference-in-differences estimation, I examine the impact of the public announcement and introduction of the minimum wage on sub-minimum wage workers in related jobs outside the minimum wage sector, defined using employment flows.
 I find an increase in wages and job-to-job transitions for sub-minimum wage workers in related jobs.
-The spillover effects are driven by workers who reallocate to better-paying establishments, have low labor market experience, and are more closely connected to the minimum wage sector by having former coworkers in that sector.
+The spillover effects are driven by workers who move to better-paying establishments, have limited labor market experience, and are closely linked to the minimum wage sector through former coworkers who were directly impacted by the minimum wage.

 Handelsblatt (in German): RWI-Studie: Baumindestlohn führt auch in anderen Branchen zu höherer Bezahlung